 It is a huge site and has a massive amount of information both for landlords and tenants, plus we have many members who are letting agents, advisers, and quite a few other lawyers.

 In fact, by September 2013, Landlord Law had become so successful that I decided to close down my solicitors practice TJ Shepperson, and concentrate just on running the site (and a few other things).

 At the same time I reached an agreement with top housing solicitors Anthony Gold to take over the provision of legal services (such as eviction case work) for Landlord Law members, and also to help me keep the site (and also this blog) up to date.

 I also have a free 12 part e course which can be found at my free Landlord Law Library.
 Find out more >> here.

 Your Law Store is an e-commerce site and business which I run with my long term web designer Gill Bishop.
 Here we sell various ebooks and forms, aimed at landlords, tenants and also people renting a room to a lodger.

-Although I am a solicitor, I am now ‘non practising’ having closed down my solicitors practice TJ Shepperson in order to concentrate on my other work.
+As mentioned above, I am no longer a solicitor, having closed down my solicitors practice TJ Shepperson in order to concentrate on my other work.
 However I did have a solicitors practice between 1 August 1994 and 30 September 2013 and therefore many of the older posts on this blog will refer to it and to my being a regulated solicitor.